contao/docs-archive/manual/en/01-Installation.md

 If you did not import a template, you have to create an admin user to log into the Contao back end.
 After you have created the account, the installation process is completed.
-The link in the lower right corner takes you to the administration area.
-If you did import the example website, you can login as user "k.jones" with the password "kevinjones".
+The link in the lower right corner will take you to the administration area.
+If you have imported the example website, you can login as user "k.jones" with the password "kevinjones".